NasmatAmmar/lab-job-board/lab-job-board/k8s/SOLUTION-k8s.md

 	- PostgreSQL data directory is not safe for multiple independent writers at filesystem level from multiple nodes/pods.
 	- In this lab, postgres runs as a single-writer Deployment with strategy Recreate, which matches RWO semantics.

-Learning point:
-	- Always check both PVC and PV, because reclaim policy is shown on PV, not PVC.

 #### 3.2 - Verify data persistence across pod restarts (5 pts)